Is Histamine to Blame for Your Headache, Hives and Heartburn?

 If your body isn’t capable of breaking down histamine properly, a build up of the substance can result.
 A good metaphor is one of a bathtub: When too much water runs in, a drain at the top releases the excess to prevent an overflow.

-See also Can xanax give you a headache
+See also Why do vitamins give me a headache

 DAO functions as the overflow protection in healthy people, while those with histamine intolerance experience what could be called a flood; their “tub” overflows.
 When people have an allergic reaction, but an allergen didn’t set it off, some scientists refer to it as a “pseudoallergy.”